pluralsight/guides/draft/front-end-javascript/managing-layout-state-in-angular-2-with-redux/article.md

 ```

 ### Setting up the application store and meta reducer
+ Next, we are going to make a bare minimum implementation of a Redux architecture that will serve as a foundaton of all the use cases that will be later implemented in this guide.

 Start off by adding the core dependencies for the Redux application store:
 ```